-Under Section 35 of the Pensions Act 1995 (the '1995 Act'), subsequently amended by the Pensions Act 2004, the Occupational Pension Schemes (Investment) Regulations 2005 (the "Investment Regulations") and the Occupational Pension Schemes (Charges and Governance) Regulations 2015, trustees are required to prepare a statement of principles governing decisions about investments for their pension funds.
-This Statement of Investment Principles (the 'SIP') describes the investment policy, guidelines and procedures being pursued by the trustee (the 'Trustee') of the ASSA ABLOY UK Pension Plan (the 'Plan').
+Under Section 35 of the Pensions Act 1995 as subsequently amended by the Pensions Act 2004 (the 'Act'), the Occupational Pension Schemes (Investment) Regulations 2005 (the 'Investment Regulations'), the Occupational Pension Schemes (Charges and Governance) Regulations 2015 and the Occupational Pension Schemes (Investment and Disclosure) (Amendment and Modification) Regulations 2018, Trustee is required to prepare a statement of principles governing decisions about investments for their pension funds.
+This Statement of Investment Principles (the 'SIP') describes the investment policy, guidelines and procedures being pursued by the Trustee (the 'Trustee') of the Hughes Electrical Section of the Deloitte Pensions Master Plan (the 'Plan').
 The Trustee believes this is in compliance with the Government's voluntary code of conduct for Institutional Investment in the UK (the 'Myners Principles').
 This SIP has also been drafted in a manner to reflect the requirements of the Investment Regulations.

-In accordance with the Pensions Act 1995, the Trustee confirms that, before preparing the SIP, they have obtained and considered written advice from SEI Investments (Europe) Limited in their role as fiduciary manager of the Plan (the 'Fiduciary Manager').
-The Trustee believes the Fiduciary Manager is qualified by its ability and practical experience of financial matters and has appropriate knowledge and experience of the investment arrangements that the Plan requires.
+In accordance with the Act, the Trustee confirms that, before preparing the SIP, they have obtained and considered written advice from SEI Investments (Europe) Ltd in their role as fiduciary manager of the Plan (the 'Fiduciary Manager').
+The Trustee believes SEI to be qualified by their ability and practical experience of financial matters and to have appropriate knowledge and experience of the investment arrangements that the Plan requires.

-The Trustee has also consulted with ASSA ABLOY Limited, the Principal Employer of the Plan, (the 'Employer'), in preparing the SIP, and the Trustee will consult the employer before revising this document further.
+The Trustee has also consulted with Hughes Electrical Limited, the Principal Employer of the Plan, (the 'Employer'), in preparing the SIP, and the Trustee will consult the employer before revising this document further.